From Abracadabra to Zombies | View All

 The evidence on the other side--that certain foods increase the risk of cancer--is also observational.
 Studies on eating soy and cancer rates have produced conflicting recommendations.
 Some say soy is dangerous; others, like Mr. Barron, say that it is fine in moderation as long as you take a supplement that he recommends.
 Some, like Andrew Weil, recommend that men eat soy because "Asian men have a lower risk of BPH (benign prostate hyperplasia or enlarged prostate) and some researchers believe it is related to their intake of soy foods."

 So, yes, there is some evidence that ingesting phytochemicals may help prevent cancer and that ingesting certain foods may increase cancer rates, but the evidence is not very strong.
 Much more research needs to be done before claiming that you can prevent cancer by eating foods rich in antioxidants or avoiding foods like soy.
+And there is good evidence that antioxidant supplements may actually promote some cancers.
 Thinking diet and supplementation can prevent cancer gives one the illusion of control.
 It's a powerful illusion and a comforting one, but it is not going to ward off cancer any more than having happy thoughts will.

 The idea that a cancer could just happen randomly due to some fluke like a speck of asbestos getting trapped in a lung cell that later mutates and develops into lung cancer doesn't seem just or fair.
 Smoking for twenty-five years and getting lung cancer seems more fitting and in line with a just universe.
 But those who see one cause and one cure for cancer--energy or nutrients--not only want a just world but a simple world.
 The idea of cancer being random, unpredictable, and incredibly complex does not sit well with such folks.